-The proposed solution is a new aeration method that does not require electricity, has few maintenance requirements with no moving parts, and is inexpensive to fabricate and deploy in LICs.
-The system uses heat that is captured through a solar thermal absorber plate and transferred to the bottom of the pond to heat the bottom water.
+The University of Toronto’s proposed approach is a new aeration method that does not require electricity, has no moving parts, has low maintenance requirements, and is inexpensive to fabricate and deploy in low income countries.
+The system uses heat that is captured through a solar thermal absorber and transferred to the bottom of the pond to heat the water.
 The heated water will rise and mix the pond, spreading oxygen-rich water from the top through the entire depth of the pond.
 This increases the DO reservoir and can result in improved water quality and higher pond yields.

-The passive aeration system will allow for increased density of fish stock, higher yields of fish, as well as larger fish that have a higher market value and demand.
-Fish feed is also used more efficiently, which reduces feed and operation costs.
-The solution is an alternative to power-hungry aeration systems that consume significant amount of energy and capital.
+The passive aeration system will increase pond dissolved oxygen levels to improve water quality, allow for increased density of fish stock, higher fish yields, as well as larger fish that have a higher market value and demand.
+At higher levels of dissolved oxygen, fish feed is also used more efficiently, which reduces operation costs.
+The solution is an alternative to power-hungry aeration systems that consume significant amounts of energy and capital.
 For farmers not using aeration, the technology will provide all of the benefits described above.
 For farmers using aeration, replacing or supplementing existing devices can greatly decrease energy consumption for aquaculture.